Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Model

 We consider the spin-$1/2$ XXZ Heisenberg antiferromagnet on the triangular lattice,

 where $S_i^\gamma$ ($\gamma=x,y,z$) denotes a spin-$1/2$ operator at site $i$, $\Delta$ is the exchange anisotropy, and $\langle ij\rangle$ runs over nearest-neighbor bonds.

 The ground-state properties of Eq.~(\ref{eq:Hamiltonian}) depend on the exchange anisotropy $\Delta$.
 In particular, on the triangular lattice geometric frustration makes the approach to the easy-axis Ising limit nontrivial.
 In the easy-plane region $-1 < \Delta < 1$, the ground state is generally characterized by a three-sublattice noncollinear magnetic structure continuously connected to the $120^\circ$ state at the isotropic point $\Delta = 1$~\cite{Miyashita1985,Sellmann2015}.
+Although the present work focuses on the easy-axis regime, special exactly solvable points in the easy-plane regime have also been discussed in previous work~\cite{Pal2021}.
 In the easy-axis region $\Delta > 1$, the model approaches the nearest-neighbor antiferromagnetic Ising model on the triangular lattice, whose zero-field ground-state manifold is macroscopically degenerate in the strict Ising limit~\cite{Wannier1950}.
 For finite but large $\Delta$, however, the transverse exchange terms lift this degeneracy and can stabilize an ordered state.
 For $\Delta < -1$, the ground state is ferromagnetic with spins fully polarized along the $z$ direction.
 Thus, unlike the square- and honeycomb-lattice cases, the large-$\Delta$ limit of the triangular-lattice XXZ model cannot be understood simply in terms of a unique classical N\'eel state.

 Figure~\ref{fig:structures} schematically illustrates the magnetic structures relevant to the present study.
 At $\Delta=1$, the classical ground state is the coplanar $120^\circ$ structure [Fig.~\ref{fig:structures}(a)].
-In the easy-axis region, the corresponding classical zero-field state is the Y state [Fig.~\ref{fig:structures}(b)].
+In the easy-axis region, the corresponding classical zero-field state is the Y state [Fig. 1(b)], defined above as a zero-magnetization three-sublattice coplanar state.
 In the present work, however, we focus on the three-sublattice pattern of the $z$ component of the ordered moment in the quantum case, schematically shown in Fig.~\ref{fig:structures}(c) as $(2m_1,-m_2,-m_2)$.
 This notation refers only to the $z$ components of the ordered moments and not to the full vector spin configuration.